navarr/MinecraftProfile/README.md

 ## Usage

-Usage is super simple and well documented.
+Usage is super simple and well-documented.
 Here's a short example:

 ```php
 use Navarr\Minecraft\Profile;